Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Implementation_Document.md

 The code was written fully with objects.
 Now after the implementation of the code, I think it might have been easier to do for example the game board with just matrix table, and not board -object.

-### Known problems/updates
+### Corrected errors

-* Bishop went in the same tile with Pawn.
+* ~~When running bot on Lichess, white bishop went in the same tile with white Pawn.
 So again there is something wrong with the movement rules.
-It has something to do with KingInCheck -class, but the KingInCheck -class works on some instances.
-These are just super annoying.
-When I add something, something breaks somewhere else.
+It has something to do with KingInCheck -class, but the KingInCheck -class works on some instances.~~
-    * Probably because some issue with movement rules, some tests aren't passed.
-    * I just have to make class KingCheckedCounter simpler
+  * 11.6.2020: Made KingInCheck -class simpler and corrected the tests.
+The encountered problem never occured since.
+I have no idea what caused it, but I'm hopeful it has been corrected.

+### Known updates to be made and errors to correct

+* The checkstyle errors are once again in 108.
+I had ignored the datastructure package from checks and that caused the spike.
 * I haven't implemented the castling for the bot.
 * I haven't added enpassant for my bot.
 * I have to create my own random class.
 * I have to create my own Math.min and Math.max methods.
 These are super easy to do, though.
 * I have to move the moverules -class's method createMovementString into a different class.
 Now moverules does two things.
 * In Min-Max I don't have to keep the boolean maximizing player info at parameters.
 Side info is enough.
+* I have to write my own Math.Abs method
+* The scoring of board could be updated.
+Now the bot makes some stupid moves.
+I'm very sure the alpha-beta pruning works and the problem is actually the  scoring of the board.
+* The KingInCheck is quite heavy and does some extra iterations.
+This could be optimised not to do extra iterations.